andrsem/dev_notebook/lib/programming_fundamentals/oop/principles.md

 - details should depend upon abstractions
 - high-level classes must not depend on low-level classes
 - both high-level and low-level classes should depend upon abstraction

+## KISS Keep It Simple, Stupid

+Most systems work best when they are kept simple rather than making them complex.
+So when you are writing code your solution should not be complicated that makes a lot of time and effort to understand.
+If your code is simple to other developers.
+So always try to simplify your code using different approaches like breaking complex problem into smaller chunks or takin out some unnecessary code you have written

+## DRY Don't Repeat Yourself

+The goal is to reduce the repetition of code.
+It states that a piece of code should be implemented in just one place in the source code.
+You can create a common function or abstract your code to avoid repetition